 This introductory course will acquaint GIS students with the fundamental concepts of geomatics and will demonstrate the important relationship between surveying & mapping and GIS.
 Topics include an introduction to the field of geomatics, a description of the theory associated with basic survey computations, methods for determining horizontal positions and elevations, map projections, accuracy and reliability of spatial data and an introduction to positioning by GPS.
 The overall objective is to give students an understanding of the origin of the coordinate systems and coordinates used in the field of geomatics.

 **IMPORTANT: The final exam must be written at an approved Exam Centre only.
-See "How do I write my GIS online final exams?" at https://www.bcit.ca/construction/gisresources/faq/studentspt.shtml.
-For more information about online courses at BCIT, please visit: https://www.bcit.ca/distance/foryou.shtml.
-Students must check your my.bcit.ca e-mail account for start-up instructions sent upon registration of this course.
+Details will be emailed to you after registering for the course or visit https://www.bcit.ca/construction/gisresources/faq/studentspt.shtml for information.
+For more information about online courses at BCIT, please visit: https://www.bcit.ca/distance/foryou.shtml Students must check your my.bcit.ca e-mail account for start-up instructions sent upon registration of this course.
 To be successful in our online courses, plan to spend 4-6 hours per course each week on your studies, starting Week 1.
 Our courses are highly interactive with participation requirements weekly.
 Most of our online learning courses require a textbook.
 You can search for your course textbook at : www.bcitbookstore.ca/distance/ If no textbook is listed, course material will be provided via e-mail.

 Important course information will be sent to you prior to your course start

 This course offering is full.
 Please check back next term or subscribe to receive email updates.

 Upon successful completion, the student will be able to:

 Understand the use of various instruments to make field measurements.

 Understand the origins and uses of datums and associated coordinate systems.

 Perform horizontal and vertical position computations.